Welcome to Country

 Mug and/or cup for beverages (optional)

-Plate if you'd like one for lunches (optional)
+Plate if you'd like one for lunches rather than using biodegradeable recyclables available (optional)

-Coffee if you’re not fond of instant! (optional)
+Coffee if you’re not fond of instant (optional – a few plungers will be around!)

 Swim wear - the pool will be available most afternoons

 Comfortable shoes for dancing/walking.
-There are tracks on the property and walks to the river.
+There are tracks on the property and walks to the river and up Mt.
+Donna Buang.

 Cash for merchandise and the bar.
 Limited access to card facilities will be available.